ArdisFoxx/drakkenheim-landing-page/README.md

 This module is an ongoing build of my active Drakkenheim campaign converted to Pathfinder 2e, and using Epic Isometric and The Dungeon Sketcher isometric maps and tokens!

 I have a separate zip file on MEGA with the Drakkenheim Maps required for the module, as well as the isometric maps and tokens from the Patreons linked below.
-Please email me at ardisfoxxart@gmail.com or DM me on Discord with a screenshot of your Patreon receipt and I will send you the link to download the repackaged token files which will populate the scenes in this module with maps and tokens!
+Please email me at ardisfoxxart@gmail.com with a screenshot of your Patreon receipt and I will send you the link to download the repackaged token files which will populate the scenes in this module with maps and tokens!
 I've also included my 5GB D&D Drakkenheim Music collection made using assets from Tabletop Audio and numerous other sources.

 https://www.patreon.com/epicisometric/